OsmoTagger/OsmoTagger/README.md

 # README

+## Discussion and help

+* You can ask all questions and suggestions in the OsmoTagger [telegram chat](https://t.me/OsmoTagger_chat).
+* You can follow the news in the [telegram channel](https://t.me/OsmoTagger).
+* You can create an issue in the repository using the [link](https://github.com/OsmoTagger/OsmoTagger/issues).

+## Resources

 OsmoTagger is an open-source project for editing OpenStreetMap maps on iOS, utilizing the fast and powerful [GLMap framework](https://globus.software) for displaying OpenStreetMap maps.

-## Resources

 * Explore the [GLMap documentation](https://globus.software/docs/objc/api/latest/index.html) to familiarize yourself with its features.
 * Find the OpenStreetMap API documentation [here](https://wiki.openstreetmap.org/wiki/API_v0.6).